ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * Who came up with the name, El Nino?
 * Who wrote the song, "Stardust"? > (sometimes dep instead of appos) replace the father by the son || or R5 (or R2) rule?
+* Who wrote the book, "Huckleberry Finn"?
+* Who is the author of the book, "The Iron Lady : A Biography of Margaret Thatcher"? >> problem of redundancy (book + title of the book)

+prt
+===

+* Who came up with the name, El Nino?

 xcomp
 =====